 - a harmful result, i.e., bodily injury or offensive touching

 In states with battery statutes, it is common to also have the crime of aggravated battery.
 (1) Often the aggravating factor will be the infliction of serious bodily injury and/or the use of a deadly weapon or the particular status of the victim, e.g., a law enforcement officer.
 Most states recognize an offensive touching, e.g., kissing a stranger, as a battery, though a few limit it to bodily injury.
 (VIDEO Sample: In this situation the bicyclist, Mr. Wong, was charged by NYC Police Officer Patrick Pogan Jr., a rookie cop whose father is on the NYPD terrorist task force, with assault (NY consolidates the common law crimes of assault and battery) on a police officer.
 Patrolman Pogan gave a deposition that may seem a bit inconsistent with the videotape taken by a tourist.
-As of August 1, 2008, the media reports that charges are still pending against Wong and Pogan is still a member of the thin blue line.)
+Pogan was convicted by a jury of falsifying a police report but received a conditional discharge - effectively no punishment.)

 Here are four hypothetical scenarios that may be useful in understanding criminal battery.
 [The idea for them came in part from a colleague, Mr. Wheeler.]